vault27/Foundation/routing.md

 If ECMP is enabled several routes can be installed to the same destination, we can do it with static routes as well.

-Wich route to use is determined by administrative ditsnce or metric.
+Which route to use is determined by administrative distance or metric.
 On Linux (and, I think, on Windows) priority is determined by metric, but it is not the case on macOS as you correctly pointed out.
 Instead of assigning metrics to individual routes, macOS assigns priorities to interfaces.

-## Packet processing
+## Forwarding methods

+- Process switching
+- Fast switching
+- CEF - Cisco Express Forwarding

+**Process switching**

 - Router receives a frame, FCS is checked, router checks the Ethernet Type field for the packet type
 - Data Link header and trailer can now be discarded